mawais-afz/javascript-interview-questions/README.md

     console.log(person1.age); // Output: 30
     ```

-20. **What is a JavaScript object?
+23. **What are Objects in JavaScript?
 What are the possible ways to create objects in JavaScript?**

     A JavaScript object is a collection of key-value pairs where the keys are strings (or Symbols) and the values can be of any data type.
 Objects are used to store and organize data and functions.